Joint economic and epidemiological modelling of alternative pandemic response strategies: Discussion

-We aimed to develop a broadly applicable model for comparing alternative responses to future pandemic threats, as opposed to a model that faithfully captures all the details of any specific past pandemic.
+We aimed to develop a broadly applicable framework for comparing alternative responses to future pandemic threats, as opposed to a model that faithfully captures all the details of any specific pandemic.
 Nevertheless, it is useful to contextualise our results in relation to New Zealand's response to Covid-19.
-The New Zealand Royal Commission of Inquiry into the Covid-19 pandemic found that the elimination strategy was successful at minimising the health impacts of the virus while also allowing ``the country to spend less time under strict lockdown conditions than many other parts of the world, meaning daily life and economic activity were broadly able to return to normal much earlier'' \cite{RCOI2024}.
-Our results are broadly consistent with this finding, showing that a mitigation strategy would have had a comparable or higher aggregate cost than elimination.
-Our elimination model allows for an anticipated average of four periods of stringent PHSMs of around one month each(see Figure \ref{fig:2}), applying to 40\% of the economy.
+The New Zealand Royal Commission of Inquiry into the Covid-19 pandemic found that the elimination strategy was successful at minimising health impacts while also allowing ``the country to spend less time under strict lockdown conditions than many other parts of the world'' \cite{RCOI2024}.
+Our results are broadly consistent with this finding: in the model, a mitigation strategy had a comparable or higher aggregate cost than elimination under parameter values estimated from New Zealand data.
+Our elimination model anticipates an average of four periods of stringent PHSMs lasting around one month each (see Figure \ref{fig:2}), applying to 40\% of the economy.
 It does not allow for a longer period of wider-scale PHSMs required to control a larger initial outbreak: between March and June 2020, New Zealand spent 49 days with strict stay-at-home orders nationally, and a further 26 days with less stringent measures before most community controls were removed on 8 June 2020 \cite{baker2020successful}.
-Also, our model does not anticipate the impact of pathogenic evolution and the emergence of variants that are more transmissible ($R_0$) and/or more severe (higher $k$), which impacted the dynamics of the pandemic and the costs of different responses globally.
-On the other hand, the mitigation model does not include costs arising from an overwhelmed healthcare system and associated societal harms.
-Many countries responded to the pandemic with a shifting mixture of suppression, centralised mitigation, and voluntary behavioural changes \cite{blakely2021association}, introducing PHSMs when needed to prevent healthcare being overwhelmed.
-Hence, where the infections in our mitigation model exceed healthcare capacity, it likely underestimates the cost.
+Also, our model does not anticipate the emergence of variants that are more transmissible ($R_0$) and/or more severe (higher $k$), which impacted the dynamics of the pandemic and the costs of different responses globally.
+On the other hand, the mitigation model does not include costs arising from an overwhelmed healthcare system and associated societal harms and may therefore underestimate costs in scenarios where this occurs.